 As part of the registration process, families who are faced with financial difficulties are able to apply for tuition assistance through the SMART Tuition Aid Program.
 The Diocese of Corpus Christi is committed to continue to provide funding to St. John Paul II High School for tuition assistance purposes.

 For accountability purposes and in order for the Diocese to provide St. John Paul II High School with fair and just tuition assistance funding, families who anticipate a need for tuition assistance must apply for this through the SMART Tuition Aid Program.
 Applications for tuition assistance for the 2016-17 school year must be submitted by April 15th.

 If you have any questions please call Diana Hinojosa at 855-5744 extension 209.

-Open enrollment is now in effect Call to schedule an interview and tour of our school.
+Open enrollment is now in effect.
+Call to schedule an interview and tour of our school.
 Links for the downloadable Registration Information and SmartTuition are listed below.
-If you have any questions about the application process for 2015-2016, please contact Ilene Biberstein at 361-855-5744, extension 209.
+If you have any questions about the application process for 2016-2017, please contact Diana Hinojosa at 361-855-5744, extension 209.

 There is a lot of action among the second semester sports.
 Keep up with our teams and players at our sports Centurion Pride website.
 Watch a video clip of how a tied 4-4 game in the 7th inning ends with a three-run walk-off homerun by Elijah Ramos.